TAEMZ/SkillSnap/skill_snap/README.md

 ## 🚀 Features

-- 📸 Capture and showcase your skills with images and details
+- 📸 Capture and showcase your skills
-- 🗂️ Organize skills into categories for better presentation
+- 🗂️ Organize skills into categories for better presentation share learning materials with the users u exchanged skills with
 - 🔍 Easy navigation and clean UI for enhanced usability
-- ☁️ Local storage integration with options for scalability
+- ☁️ Fin suitable match to exchange skills,real time chats and video calls
 - 📱 Built with **Flutter** for cross-platform support (Android & iOS)

 ---